naeemmohd/python/Python 201/001-SetupFlask/README.md

     ```
     # checking Python version
     python -V
+    which python
+    whereis python
     # checking if pip installed or not
     pip3 -V
+    which pip
+    whereispip

     # install pip first in case it is not install
     sudo apt-get -y install python-pip

     # now install flask
     pip3 install flask
+    which flask
+    whereis flask

     # if needed upgrade pip
     pip3 install --upgrade pip